 You will study 180 credits in total during your Environmental Engineering and Project Management MSc(Eng).
-A standard module is typically worth 15 credits and the dissertation is worth 60 credits.
-These are the modules relating to this programme of study for academic year 2021/22.
-If you are starting in September 2022, these will give you a flavour of the modules you are likely to study.
+These are the modules studied in 2021/22 and will give you a flavour of the modules you are likely to study in 2022/23.
 All modules are subject to change.

 MSc Dissertation - 60 credits

 You will undertake a project during the summer months.

 - Potential impacts of climate change on wastewater treatment

 - The effects of shale gas fracking on water industry assets

 - The use of recycled glass in wastewater treatment.

 Water Resource Management - 15 credits

 Presents the principles of integrated water resources management and introduces the tools necessary to undertake and regulate water resources management.
 It covers the design of water systems and water treatment, including point source development, network design and distribution, operational and management issues.